XMfit/tui-flash-cards/README.md

 # About
-A cli flash card program using ncurses for a cli and sqlite for deck storage
+A cli flash card program using ncurses for a TUI and Sqlite for local deck storage
 ## Build
+`make all`

 ## Run
+`./bin/flash-cards`

 ## Todo
-- Create backend - Backend is UGLY must go over completely
-    - Rework a few back end functions for new interface
-    - Create error checking for things like empty inputs etc
-    - Create quiz logic
-- Create front end
+- Clean up some stuff in front and back end
-    - Finish functionality for Main Menu
-    - Create deck manager menu + displays - workin on it
-    - Get rid of magic numbers in UI - workin on it

-- New easier way for going from window to window in main
+- Fix multi line output when displaying cards
+- Enable card editing